saylordotorg/course_hist321/Unit05.md

+---
+layout: default
+title: "HIST321: Comparative New Worlds, 1400-1750"
+course_description: "A comparative history of the New World societies from 1400 to 1750, focusing on the interactions between indigenous American groups, Africans, and European colonizers."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: England and France in North America** <span id="5"></span> *French and English adventurers arrived in the New World in the mid- to late-1500s seeking wealth and new lands.
 French exploration in the New